BepInEx/Il2CppInterop/Documentation/Design/Exceptions.md

 ## Runtime exceptions

 Unstripped code currently allows exceptions (such as `NullReferenceException`) to be thrown by the .NET runtime.
-Ideally, all such exceptions be handled.
+Ideally, all such exceptions would be handled.